rafalmas/gript/package/README.md

         "gript": "~0.0.9",
         ....

 together with your other npm dependencies.
+Gript is available in the [npm repository](https://www.npmjs.com/package/gript).

 Running the command